x3rAx/svelte-kit-isolated-stores/README.md

 ## The Issue

 [Svelte](https://svelte.dev/) is great.
-But even though it is very fast to render a page in the browser with Svelte, it has some drawbacks:
+But even though it is very fast to render a page *in the browser* with Svelte, it has some drawbacks compared to server side rendered HTML:

 - Displaying pre-rendered HTML is faster
 - Indexing / SEO is not going to work without executing JS